V01dDweller/dotfiles/README.md

 Vim, Tmux, and the bash prompt are visually themed/coordinated via the Vim [Airline](https://github.com/vim-airline/vim-airline), [Tmuxline](https://github.com/edkolev/tmuxline.vim) and [Promptline](https://github.com/edkolev/promptline.vim) plugins respectively.
 Note that these plug-ins get their default settings from the `.vimrc` file.

 These plugins assume a GUI terminal already configured with a [NERDFont](https://www.nerdfonts.com/font-downloads) or [Powerline](https://github.com/powerline/fonts) font which must be either installed separately or disabled by updating then sourcing `.vimrc`.
-Find and update the following lines and set the values to '0' to disable powerline fonts:
+Find and update the following lines and set the values to '0' to disable Powerline fonts:

 ```
   let g:airline_powerline_fonts = 0